Meal Prep for Weight Loss: The Method That Works

 Calculate your calorie deficit

 To lose weight, you must consume fewer calories than you burn.
 A deficit of 300 to 500 kcal per day leads to a loss of 0.3 to 0.5 kg per week — a sustainable pace.
-Calculate your TDEE (total expenditure) and subtract 400 kcal: that's your daily goal.
+Calculate your TDEE (total daily energy expenditure) and subtract 400 kcal: that's your daily goal.

 2